btrplace/migrations-UCC-15/README.md

 Once done, modify the `/etc/rc.local` file like [this one] (https://github.com/btrplace/migrations-UCC-15/blob/master/images/node/rc.local) , then put [this custom init script] (https://github.com/btrplace/migrations-UCC-15/blob/master/images/node/init_once) in `/etc/`

 Finally, install and setup qemu and libvirt.
-A patched version of qemu that allows to retrieve VMs' dirty pages informations is available [here] (https://github.com/btrplace/qemu-patch).
+If you want, a patched version of qemu allowing to retrieve VMs' dirty pages informations is available [here] (https://github.com/btrplace/qemu-patch).
 Simply follow the informations on the [wiki page] (https://github.com/btrplace/qemu-patch/wiki) to see how it works.

 ### Create a custom VM image